julianidiart/notes/books/the-staff-engineers-path.md

 - Know the _context_, _culture_, and _goals_ of your organization.
 - Keep the maps up to date and navigate by understanding _how decisions are made_.
 - _Build relationships_, _gather information_, and _connect people_ to help the entire organization move toward its goals.

+> "Think of gathering context as a skill to build as part of your job."

+> "Think about your own work and what your journey is."